secret-point/code-snippet-manager/README.md

 # First Run

-Install the package dependencies with
+- Please use node@14.18.3 to install and start the application.
-Please use node@14.18.3 to install and start the application.
+- Install the package dependencies

 ```
 npm install
 ```

-Update the caniuse-lite database with browsers
+- Update the caniuse-lite database with browsers

 ```
 npx browserslist@latest --update-db
 ```

-Run the application
+- Run the application

 ```
 npm start